 Your future starts now

 What you will be able to do after year 11 will depend on what you do and achieve in Key Stage 4.
-Whether you want to study A Levels or Vocational courses in the sixth form or whether you want to go on a training programme or modern apprenticeship, you will need the right qualifications.
-You need to think carefully about the kind of curriculum you need to have in Key Stage 4.
+Whether you want to study A Levels, vocational courses in the sixth form / college, or start an apprenticeship you will need the right qualifications.

 What to do now